David & Carolyn Crow

 When it comes to wildlife we enjoy Australia with is widely diverse range of animals as New Zealand’s native animals are effectively all birds.

-We experienced a full body breach by a Humpback Whale off Hervey Bay, watched the parts bin animal that is the Platypus in the wild, visited a Bat Hospital, observed Salties in their natural habit near Port Douglas, driven through a Locust swarm, served to avoid Emus on the road, stopped to let a snake finish crossing the road, “chased” a Frilled Lizard into the bush (until snakes came to mind), been to Australia Zoo, Taronga Western Plains Zoo Dubbo (both well worth a visit) and many others, met a Dingo in the pub, of all places, in William Creek, visited with the Quokkas on Rottnest Island, stopped to watch Wedge Tailed Eagles on the road between Alice Springs and Coober Pedy, and snorkeled on the Great Barrier Reef.
+We experienced a full body breach by a Humpback Whale off Hervey Bay, watched the parts bin animal that is the Platypus in the wild, visited a Bat Hospital, observed Salties in their natural habit near Port Douglas, driven through a Locust swarm, swerved to avoid Emus on the road, stopped to let a snake finish crossing the road, “chased” a Frilled Lizard into the bush (until snakes came to mind), been to Australia Zoo and Taronga Western Plains Zoo Dubbo (both well worth a visit) and many others, met a Dingo in the pub, of all places, in William Creek, visited with the Quokkas on Rottnest Island, stopped to watch Wedge Tailed Eagles on the road between Alice Springs and Coober Pedy, and snorkeled on the Great Barrier Reef.

 We even watched in astonishment as a group of Australians got very excited about a Possum in the rafters while we were having dinner (the around metre long lizard perched on top of a toilet partition was more interesting to us).
-They were introduced to New Zealand where they are everywhere and an absolute pest.
+Possum’s were introduced to New Zealand where they are everywhere and an absolute pest.

 C @ The Twelve Apostles, Great Ocean Road